Chang Youjeong: Melodrama

-While writing the foundation for Finding Kim Jong-wook that was developed from 2002, Jang wrote a play script titled Melodrama.
+While writing the foundation for Finding Kim Jong-wook that was developed from 2002, Chang wrote a play script titled Melodrama.
 It became the third work of Ida's Stage Discovery Series organized by Ida Entertainment in 2007.
 The play centers around five characters: Kim Chan-il and Kang Seo-kyung, who have been married for 10 years; and siblings Park Mi-hyeon and Park Jae-hyun, along with their friend Ahn So-yi.
 The siblings and Ahn So-yi were involved in a car accident in their youth, resulting in the loss of their parents and Ahn So-yi's brother; Mi-hyeon suffered a loss of intelligence, while Jae-hyun received a heart transplant from Ahn So-yi's deceased brother.
 Following the accident, Jae-hyun becomes engaged to Ahn So-yi, and it turns into chaos after Kang Seo-kyung has an affair with Park Jae-hyun while Kim Chan-il has an affair with Park Mi-hyeon.

-With Jang as director, Melodrama was first performed at Daehangno Cultural Space Ida 2nd Theater from September 9 to November 4, 2007.
-The cast included Jo Han-chul, Jang Young-nam, Kim Ji-seong, Lee Shin-seong, Lee Jin-hee, and Park So-young.
+With Chang as director, Melodrama was first performed at Daehangno Cultural Space Ida 2nd Theater from September 9 to November 4, 2007.
+The cast included Jo Han-chul, Chang Young-nam, Kim Ji-seong, Lee Shin-seong, Lee Jin-hee, and Park So-young.
 It was subsequently extended from November 8 to December 31 that year.
-Later, the play won of the 2008 Dong-A Theater Award, after which it was rre-performed at Daehangno Cultural Space Ida 2 from September 5 to November 2 in 2008.
-Kim Sung-ryung joined the original cast, replacing Jang Young-nam as Yoo-kyung; Kim Jin-hee and Jeong Dong-hyun replaced Lee Shin-seong.
+Later, the play won of the 2008 Dong-A Theater Award, after which it was re-performed at Daehangno Cultural Space Ida 2 from September 5 to November 2, 2008.
+Kim Sung-ryung joined the original cast, replacing Chang Young-nam as Yoo-kyung; Kim Jin-hee and Jeong Dong-hyun replaced Lee Shin-seong.

 In January 2015, Melodrama returned for the first time in 6 years.
 This stage was co-organized by Seoul Arts Center (President Hak-chan Ko) and Ida Entertainment.
 Running until February 15, it was produced by Sang-won and held at the Seoul Arts Center Free Small Theater in Nambuhwan-ro, Seocho District, Seoul.
 It starred Park Won-sang and Choi Dae-hoon as Chan-il, Bae Hae-sun and Hong Eun-hee as Seo-kyung, Park Sung-hoon and Jo Kang-hyun as Jae-hyeon, Kim Na-mi and Park Min-jung as So-yi, and Jeon Kyung-soo as Mi-hyeon.